NannyML/nannyml/docs/datasets/ma_employment.rst

 Data is fetched for each year separately and column `year` is created.

-Descriptions of all the variables can be found in the :ref:`appendix<variable_descriptions>`.
+Descriptions of all the variables can be found in the :ref:`appendix<dataset-real-world-ma-employment-feature-description>`.

 Defining Partitions and Preprocessing